 Who are the forthcoming authors and what perspectives and expertise will they bring?

-LD: Just released this Spring 2017 in e-book, Roderick Ferguson’s We Demand: The University and Student Protests tells the story of conflict and contest as neoliberalism has reshaped higher education.
+LD: Just released this Spring 2017 in e-book first, Roderick Ferguson’s We Demand: The University and Student Protests tells the story of conflict and contest as neoliberalism has reshaped higher education.
 Author of Aberrations in Black: Toward a Queer of Color Critique and The Reorder of Things: The University and its Pedagogies of Minority Difference, Ferguson teaches African American literature and queer theory at the University of Illinois, Chicago, and in 2018, he’ll lead the American Studies Association.

 Scott Kurashige’s The Fifty Year Rebellion: How the US Political Crisis Began in Detroit provides a compelling look at the urban crisis through the prism of race and class conflict in Detroit.
 He is author of The Shifting Grounds of Race: Black and Japanese Americans in the Making of Multiethnic Los Angeles and with Grace Lee Boggs of The Next American Revolution: Sustainable Activism for the 21st Century.
 He teaches comparative race and ethnic studies and the history of social movements at the University of Washington, Bothell.